Many 40+ women like to cover their upper arms.

 cold shoulder

-The cold shoulder tee, a sleeve that opens down the side or front to allow the arm to pass through.
+The cold shoulder top, a sleeve that opens down the side or front to allow the arm to pass through.
 This has the advantage of showing off your shoulders, if this is a part of your body you like, while covering up your upper arms.

-Bluetime Lace Cold Shoulder Top
+Chaus Print Cold Shoulder Knit Top

 off the shoulder